Pop-up ads! They’ve got a reputation as one of the most hated things on the internet.

 The data is unambiguous: Pop-up ads are a powerful lead generation tool.

 Live tests show users respond to pop-ups.
-Properly implemented, they supercharge your marketing.
+Properly implemented, they supercharge your marketing, as well as other newer methods like pop ads.

 Let’s look at some of the numbers from brands that serve millions of websites:

-- AWeber experiments showed pop-ups converting 1375% better than traditional forms.
+- AWeber experiments showed pop-ups converting 1375 percent better than traditional forms.

-- Sumo discovered that the top performing 10% of pop-up forms convert at more than 9%.
+- Sumo discovered that the top performing 10 percent of pop-up forms convert at more than nine percent.

 There’s no question about it: When you look at aggregate stats for thousands or even millions of users, a good pop-up becomes a conversion engine that can generate massive leads.
 Ultimately, that could add millions of dollars to your bottom line.